 The amount your health system either allotted (plans to spend) or paid (has already spent) to perform a campaign.
 You can record investment per channel for a given campaign so it can be used in calculating the campaign's ROI.

 A custom service area comprised of the ZIP codes you select.

-In any given month, an individual is considered a new patient if the individual had a medical encounter in the given month but had not had a medical encounter within the prior three years.
+In any given month, an individual is considered a new patient if the individual had a medical visit in the given month but had not had a medical visit within the prior three years.

 Patient Engagement Resources

 Healthgrades offers these online and offline resources you can use to invite patients to complete Patient Satisfaction Surveys after office visits: Survey Reminder Cards, Review Link, Star Rating Badges.
 Learn more.

 Patient risk models (also known as PDI models) is one of two types of proprietary Healthgrades predictive health models designed to help you identify the health needs for your health system's patients within the next 12 months.
 The other type of predictive health model is consumer (CHUI) risk.
 Learn more about our predictive health risk models.

 The Patient Satisfaction Review Link is a custom, mobile-friendly link you can copy and paste into digital communications (e.g., email) with your patients.
 The link sends patients directly to your Patient Satisfaction Survey on Healthgrades.com.
 Learn more.